Skip to content

 - Report abusive or defamatory messages

-If you receive an email that you feel is overly annoying, harrassing, or abusive, save it and report the incident to the NC State Help Desk
+If you receive an email that you feel is overly annoying, harassing, or abusive, save it and report the incident to the NC State Help Desk.

 - Protect the confidentiality of information you inadvertently encounter in email or other records.

 - Don’t seek out, use or disclose personal or confidential information unless you are authorized to do so.

 - Don’t access or disclose other people’s email.